SmritiSrinivas3/CurrencyConverter/README.md

 ## SetUp
 - Clone the repository using **git clone** command
 - Open the file and run the program in the terminal
+- Make sure you have an active internet connection
 ## References
 - [Alphavantage Documentation](https://www.alphavantage.co/documentation/)